All Charter College and Charter Institute, a Division of Charter College, campuses are nationally accredited by:

 - Washington: Attorney General’s Office, Consumer Resource Center, 800 Fifth Avenue, Suite 2000, Seattle, WA 98104

 Charter College is accredited by the Accrediting Council for Independent Colleges and Schools, 750 First Street N.E., Suite 980, Washington, DC, 20002-4242, 202-336-6780, to award master’s degrees, bachelor of science degrees, associate of applied science degrees, certificates, and non-credit courses; not all degrees, programs, or non-credit courses are available at all campuses (see Academic Programs).
-The Accrediting Council for Independent Colleges and Schools is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
+The Accrediting Council for Independent Colleges and Schools is recognized as a accrediting agency by the Council for Higher Education Accreditation.
 ACICS accredits the following campuses:

 Charter College-Wasilla – a learning site of Anchorage

 Charter College-Billings – a learning site of Vancouver